-Many DSLRs allow you to choose the Minimum Shutter Speed in Auto ISO mode.
-This will ensure that the camera chooses the lowest possible ISO to achieve the Minimum Shutter Speed value.
+Many DSLRs allow you to choose the minimum shutter speed in Auto ISO mode.
+This will ensure that the camera chooses the lowest possible ISO to achieve the minimum shutter speed value.
 This gives you the best of both worlds.
-For instance, if you set the Minimum Shutter Speed to be 1/1000th of a second, the camera will alway try to select the lowest possible ISO value to meet your requirement.
+For instance, if you set the minimum shutter speed to be 1/1000th of a second, the camera will always try to select the lowest possible ISO value to meet your requirement.

 NOTE: If there is not enough light in the scene to achieve the required shutter speed despite choosing the maximum ISO, then the shutter speed will drop.
 So, keep an eye on the resulting shutter speeds.

-Yes, the Histogram is your best friend.
-If you are not using the Histogram, then you are missing a lot of image potential.
-There is enough material written about the subject, go ahead and embrace yourself with the knowledge.
-(Read: Histograms for Beginners)
+Yes, the histogram is your best friend.
+If you are not using the histogram, then you are missing a lot of image potential.
+There is enough material written about the subject; go ahead and embrace the knowledge.
+(Read: Histograms for Beginners.)

 And if it is skewed towards the left, your image is underexposed (crushed blacks or pure black areas with absolutely no detail).

-However, don’t expect the Histogram to look like a Gaussian curve.
+However, don’t expect the histogram to look like a Gaussian curve.
 It needn’t be.
 Imagine an egret flying against a blue sky.
-Your Histogram will likely have two pillars on either side of the Histogram.
+Your histogram will likely have two pillars on either side of the graph.
 One pillar (towards the left) would indicate the blue sky as it’s close to mid-grey and the other pillar (towards right) would indicate the egret.
 It’s a perfect exposure.

 This is another useful and practical bird photography tip.
-The Highlight Indicator, widely known as Blinkies, clubbed with the Histogram and Exposure Compensation (discussed next) can assure you the best exposure at all times.
-Make sure you start using it from today.
+The highlight indicator, widely known as blinkies, combined with the histogram and exposure compensation (discussed next) can assure you the best exposure at all times.
+Make sure you start using it today.

-The Highlight Indicator indicates any overexposed areas in your image.
-It’s very hard to know if you have overexposed your image or not, just by looking at the LCD monitor.
-I would say, never depend on the LCD monitor to review your image for exposure.
+The highlight indicator indicates any overexposed areas in your image.
+It’s very hard to know if you have overexposed your image or not just by looking at the LCD monitor.
+I would say to never depend on the LCD monitor to review your image for exposure.
 The LCD monitor should be used for the sole purpose of checking your composition.

-Check the Histogram for the exposure.
-Sometimes, it’s hard to find out if there are any overexposed areas on the Histogram.
+Check the histogram for the exposure.
+Sometimes, it’s hard to find out if there are any overexposed areas on the histogram.
 This is especially true if there’s just a slight overexposed area.
-That’s where the Blinkies comes in handy.
-You will see blinkers in the overexposed areas when you Enable Highlight Indicator or Blinkies.
+That’s where the blinkies come in handy.
+You will see blinkers in the overexposed areas when you enable the highlight indicator.

-In Canons, blinkies show up in the first screen itself, whereas you have to check RGB Highlights screen in case of Nikon.
-In any case, make it a point to check the Blinkies every time.
+On Canon cameras, blinkies show up in the first screen itself, whereas you have to check RGB Highlights screen in case of Nikon.
+In any case, make it a point to check the blinkies every time.

 It’s almost always necessary to tweak the exposure to record all the details in the scene.
 It’s especially important to render the subject in as much detail as possible.
 Simply put, expose for the subject.

-By using Exposure Compensation technique, you can tell the camera to either underexpose or overexpose the scene by a particular value.
-Say, you chose -1 Stop Exposure Compensation using +/- button (as shown) on your camera.
+By using exposure compensation, you can tell the camera to either underexpose or overexpose the scene by a particular value.
+Say, you chose -1 stop exposure compensation using +/- button (as shown) on your camera.
 Then, the camera will underexpose the scene by 1-stop.
-If you select +1 Stop, then it will overexpose the scene by 1-stop.
+If you select +1 stop, then it will overexpose the scene by 1 stop.

 One of the biggest issues that a bird photographer faces is to switch between AF-S (or One-Shot AF) to AF-C (or AI-Servo) mode.
 Normally you would need AF-S (or One-Shot AF) for the birds which aren’t moving (or perched birds) and AF-C (or AI-Servo) mode all other times.

-Whenever you release the AF-ON button it’ll automatically lock the autofocus, which means, it’ll work as AF-S (or One-Shot AF).
-If you don’t have AF-ON button, you can likely configure any other button, say the AE-L/AF-L button to do the same thing.
+Whenever you release the AF-ON button it’ll automatically lock the autofocus, which means it’ll work as AF-S (or One-Shot AF).
+If you don’t have an AF-ON button, you can likely configure any other button, say the AE-L/AF-L button, to do the same thing.

 This is one of the advanced bird photography techniques I have described here.
-It might take a while to understand but try it.
-You’ll love it.
+It might take a while to understand, but try it out.
+You’ll love it!